THE

 The Second Cheops Campaign, May 1992

 At the start of our second campaign we first had to clear out the upper northern shaft, which was clogged with debris.
 Finally, we managed to send Upuaut all the way through the shaft, measuring the block joints along the way.
 We then accomplished the same task in the upper southern shaft.
 In doing so we established that both upper shafts have bends in their North-South axis.
+The final week was spent installing a ventilation system to improve conditions within the pyramid.
+The system quickly reduced the temperature and brought down the humidity to the outside atmospheric level - operating at only 30% of capacity - helping to save Cheops from further climatic damage.
+Back in Germany I spent the rest of 1992 completing the design and construction of the much-improved robot "UPUAUT-2",and of the support vehicle, which came to be known as the "ROPE CLIMBER".

 The Third Cheops Campaign, March 1993

 This time accompanied by a video team, we first sent Upuaut-2 about 19 meters up the lower northern shaft, reaching a long metal rod left behind by the 19th century Waynman Dixon expedition.
 Then we tackled the lower southern shaft, which presented an endless series of obstacles to progress.
 Day-by-day we penetrated further up the shaft.
 We also sent the "Rope Climber" up the shaft to measure the exact angle of ascent.
+We also re-surveyed the exterior of Cheops to pinpoint the potential outlet of the lower southern shaft, which – if it does penetrate to the outside – should do so at the 90th layer.
+We proved that it doesn't.

 After making a number of modifications to Upuaut-2, to improve its performance and surmount frustrating obstacles, we finally progressed all the way up to 53 meters in the southern shaft, where we encountered a 6 cm "step" in the floor.
 For a robot less than 11 cm tall, it was like running into the Great Wall of China.